 Fraud Prevention Agencies.
 We will share your personal information with fraud prevention agencies.
 If false or inaccurate information is provided and fraud is identified, details of this fraud will be passed to these agencies.
 Law enforcement agencies may access and use this information.
 We and other organisations may access and use from other countries the information recorded by fraud prevention agencies.

 Consent.
-For the information that we process if you are an applicant (as outlined above), we will seek your consent to do so.
+For the information that we process if you are an applicant (as outlined above) or if you consent and voluntarily provide any personal data (including special category data) as an applicant, employee, or contractor, we will seek your consent to do so.
 You have the right to withdraw or decline your consent at any time.

 All information you provide to us is stored on our secure servers.